lcl-hse/LangExBank/README.md

 ### Creating users from admin panel

 You can also create users from admin panel.
-Navigate to &lt;URL-you-re-running-LangExBank-on&gt;/admin/ and click "Add user" button.
+Navigate to &lt;URL-you-re-running-LangExBank-on&gt;/admin/, find "Users" link in the "MAIN_APP" panel and click "Add" button next to it.
+Enter Login and Full name (to be displayed in test results) of the user, select their Rights (Admin, Student or Teacher), enter their password and click the "SAVE" button.

 ## New users registration
 You can allow new students to register on your LangExBank instance using embedded registration view.
 To enable this set <code>LANGEXBANK_OPEN_SIGNUP</code> to 1 in <i>LangExBank/env.prod</i> file.
 Then send <i>yoursite.example.com/easy_register</i> to your students.
 In order to register the students will be asked to type Full Name, Group id, username and password.
 In current version of LangExBank no e-mail confirmation is required to register.